Row/Freeroom/README.md

 Freeroom
 ========

-Check if rooms are free at Pollackbacken, Uppsala University
+A simple tool used to check if rooms are available at Pollackbacken, Uppsala University.